Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

 They were heavily guarded by security forces and barred from talking to journalists.
 Government officials, who were present at the site, have yet to give any official statement.
 Additional police forces were seen patrolling the area.

-The refugees are being taken to Bhasan Char, which is Bengali for "floating island."
-It formed out of Himalayan silt flowing into the Meghna Estuary in the Bay of Bengal less than 20 years ago.
-Located 34 kilometers (21 miles) from mainland Bangladesh, Bhasan Char's geography makes it prone to cyclones and floods.
+The refugees are being taken to Bhashan Char, which formed out of Himalayan silt flowing into the Meghna Estuary in the Bay of Bengal less than 20 years ago.
+Located 34 kilometers (21 miles) from mainland Bangladesh, Bhashan Char's geography makes it prone to cyclones and floods — its name in Bengali means "floating island."

 Read more: Does Myanmar soldiers' murder confession prove Rohingya genocide?